 XMTR LINK (serial communication).
-The VS-TC-HP communicates with each transmitter via a serial bus connection.
+The VS-TC communicates with each transmitter via a serial bus connection.
 This interface provides control and status information from each transmitter using Tx Data, Rx Data and ground lines.
-Serial connections are made between the XMTR LINK RJ45 connectors [TX1 (A1J3A) and TX2 (A1J3B)] and the transmitter's XMTR LINK connectors, as follows:
+Serial connections are made to the XMTR LINK RJ45 connectors [TX1 (A1J3A) and TX2 (A1J3B)].
+When VX150 to VX600 transmitters are used, a VS-TC to VX serial converter assembly (Nautel Part # 235-5650, one per VX transmitter) is required between the VS-TC and each VX transmitter.